-Falsely Arrested, Maliciously Prosecuted, or were Beaten By the Police, or Were Unjustly Convicted
+Falsely Arrested, Maliciously Prosecuted, Beaten By the Police, or Unjustly Convicted

 Our NYC Police Misconduct Lawyers Can Help

 Our New York City police misconduct lawyers are highly experienced trial attorneys who regularly handle police brutality, false arrest, malicious prosecution, wrongful conviction and police misconduct cases in New York City, including Manhattan, the Bronx, Queens, Brooklyn and Westchester County, including White Plains, Yonkers, Rye, Mount Kisco and Rockland County.

 As an experienced New York criminal defense lawyer and civil rights lawyer, Michael Joseph has successfully defended criminal cases in which the accused was the victim of wrongful and false arrest and malicious prosecution in New York City and Westchester.
 Our New York police misconduct lawyers experienced in handling false arrest and malicious prosecution cases where the police use excessive force and assaulted civilians and then fabricate evidence to justify the use of force and assault.
 If you were falsely arrested and the police are lying to cover up the fact that they beat you up, call our NYC wrongful arrest, false arrest and malicious prosecution lawyers.

 Police in New York and Westchester will often charge people with disorderly conduct, resisting arrest and obstructing governmental administration to justify a baseless arrest and use of force.
 Our New York and Westchester police misconduct lawyers know how to look closely at the details to expose what really happened.
 To expose that our clients were subjected to a wrongful arrest, our attorneys work quickly to get surveillance footage that undermines the police officer's version of the events and which can prove you are innocent.